 Youths who are under the age of majority often want to know their rights under the law, and at what age they'll no longer be considered a minor in their state.
-In Kentucky, the simple answer is at 18 years old.
-However, additional rights come later, such as the right to buy alcohol or go to the bar at age 21.
-Also, there are some exceptions allowing minors to become “emancipated” or considered an adult before the age of 18.
+In Kentucky, the simple answer is 18 years old.
+However, additional rights come later, such as the right to buy alcohol or go to a bar at age 21.

 Research the Law